 Perhaps the biggest drawback of the GPS is its relatively short battery life.
 I use Whistle 3 on my dog, and I have to recharge it every 1-2 weeks.
 As long as your pet remains within the home area the tracker will remain in power-saving mode and could last up to a month (in theory).
 However, when I travel away from home with my dog, the GPS battery dies within 2-3 days.
 The Whistle tracker uses a smartphone app and will send you notification a when the battery level is low.

 There are numerous dog GPS trackers but most are too heavy for a cat.
 The recommended maximum weight for a cat to carry is 40 grams or approximately 1.5 ounces.
-There are several GPS trackers designed for cats that are available in the US, but even these are generally only recommended for cats weighing 10 lbs or more.
-These include the GPS CatTrack Live (TK201) available from Mr. Lee’s CatTrack and Tagg the Pet Tracker.
+There are several GPS trackers designed for cats that are available in the US, but these are generally only recommended for cats weighing 8-10 lbs or more.
+These include the GPS CatTrack Live (TK201) available from Mr. Lee’s CatTrack and Whistle 3.
 PawTrax, which offers a pre-payment plan rather than a monthly fee, may now be available for purchase in the US.
 Pawtrack created a new GPS tracker in 2015 designed specifically for cats that looks very promising, but is often out of stock.
 Many GPS collars are bulky and dangle from the cats collar, but Pawtrack’s is integrated into the cat’s collar.
 Nuzzle came out with a small GPS-integrated collar that does not require monthly fees, but the reviews so far do not inspire confidence.